Ben Wright (powerlifter): Power lifting

-Ten weeks outs from the 2014 Commonwealth Games, Glasgow, Wright suffered a seizure that resulted in a broken back in four places.
+Ten weeks outs from the 2022 Commonwealth Games, Wright suffered a seizure that resulted in a broken back in four places.
 Placing fourth at Birmingham Commonwealth Games 2022, in 2023 he later elevated to the Bronze position following the disqualification of the Indian gold medallist due to an anti-doping violation.

 Wright entered the 2024 Paris Paralympics with a personal best set at the Dubai World Championships in 2023 of 191 kg in the Men's Bench Press 88 kg.
 At the 2024 Paris Paralympics, he finished seventh in the Men's Bench Press 88 kg with a lift of 192 kg which was an Oceania record.